Wraith29/apollo-server/README.md

 You can then access the API on `http://localhost:1300` (Or whatever you changed the API port to in the `docker-compose.yml`)

 And the database is accessible on port `1301` through PGAdmin4

+## Attributions

+All of the data used by Apollo comes from [MusicBrainz.org](https://musicbrainz.org), whose licensing information can be found [here](https://musicbrainz.org/doc/About/Data_License)